 Taiwan has always had a special place in my heart.
 I remember visiting Taipei 10 years ago, back when Taiwan was still under everyone’s radar and Taipei 101 was still the tallest building in the world.

 I remember traveling around this tiny island nation that has a little bit of everything, from mountainous landscapes and beautiful beaches to a sprawling nightlife in the metropolis.
-No to mention the country has four seasons, meaning it gets hot during summer and it can snow on some parts during winter.
+Not to mention the country has four seasons, meaning it gets hot during summer and it can snow on some parts during winter.

-All this combined makes Taiwan the perfect travel destination for Filipinos.
+WATCH: All this combined makes Taiwan the perfect travel destination for Filipinos.

 Fast forward 10 years and Taiwan is now considered the “Hidden Gem of Asia”.